 Yes, coming back to my interest in food, I loved these books as much for the thrill they gave but more because of the strange but tempting food that those kids ate.
 The below excerpts from 'Upper Fourth at Malory Towers' would explain better!

-Tongue sandwiches with lettuce, hard-boiled eggs to eat with bread-and-butter, great chunks of new-made cream cheese, potted meat, ripe tomatoes grown in Mrs. Lucy’s brother’s greenhouse, gingerbread cake fresh from the oven, shortbread, a great fruit cake with almonds crowding the top, biscuits of all kinds and six jam sandwiches!
+Tongue sandwiches with lettuce, hard-boiled eggs to eat with bread-and-butter, great chunks of new-made cream cheese, potted meat, ripe tomatoes are grown in Mrs. Lucy's brother's greenhouse, gingerbread cake fresh from the oven, shortbread, a great fruit cake with almonds crowding the top, biscuits of all kinds and six jam sandwiches!

 Now I didn't know what lettuce was then.
 But imagine your mind running wild thinking how that taste would be.
 The author was so clever in getting the interest of the reader by including dishes that sound so exotic, even now to me.

-Then in my first year of college, we had ‘The importance of Being Earnest’ by Oscar Wilde.
+Then in my first year of college, we had 'The importance of Being Earnest' by Oscar Wilde.
 This has the famous character Algernon, who I sadly tried imitating for some months.
-The opening scene has Algernon talking to his man servant about cucumber sandwiches.
+The opening scene has Algernon talking to his manservant about cucumber sandwiches.
 And that caught my attention.
 Few scenes in fact revolved around the cucumber sandwich and the frustration of the character not able to finally eat them is so funny.
-Imagine a room with 40+ young girls jammed in a room in a hot summer afternoon and all they can get to hear is about some fellow’s obsession with cucumber sandwich.
+Imagine a room with 40+ young girls jammed in a room on a hot summer afternoon and all they can get to hear is about some fellow's obsession with a cucumber sandwich.
 My friends thought they had better things to do!